ciur/papermerge/docs/source/automation.rst

 Each automate instance consists of:

+* name or a title - give it whatever name you like
-* matching - what documents it applies to?
+* match - what documents it applies to?
 * destination folder - where shall it move the matched document?
 * (optionally) tags - which tags shall it associate to the matched document?